SergeyZaika/install-on-ubuntu20.04_wordpress_with_nginx_mariadb_php/README.md

 bash
 Copy code
-ansible-playbook -i hosts install_second_wordpress.yaml --ask-vault-pass This playbook sets up a second WordPress site with its own database and user credentials, without interfering with the first site.
+ansible-playbook -i hosts install_second_wordpress.yaml --vault-password-file ~/ansible/.vault_pass.txt
+This playbook sets up a second WordPress site with its own database and user credentials, without interfering with the first site.

 Clean Up the Host for Reinstallation